What is the Knack Standard theme?

 Head over to the gear icon for your app, and choose “Live App Design.”

 On that page, choose “Knack Standard” theme under the Theme option.

 The Knack Standard theme has significant changes to markup from the Classic and Flat themes.
 This means that your custom CSS selectors may need to be updated.
-We are able to assist in updating custom JS or CSS to accommodate the Knack Standard theme.
+We are able to assist in updating custom JS or CSS to accommodate the Knack Standard theme - this does not mean we'll update your code for you, but we can give pointers on what to update to get your code working again.

 We strongly encourage first testing out this Knack Standard theme on a copy of your app before using on your live, production app.

 Live App updates